 Welcome to the Ohio Certified Volunteer Naturalist Program

 The OCVN program is a research-based scientific training program that emphasizes hands-on natural resource education coupled with volunteer service.
 Participants in the OCVN program receive 40 hours of combined classroom and field instruction.
 Upon completing the instructional hours, the participants provide 40 hours of volunteer service the first year twenty hours in subsequent years.
 Education programs and volunteer service coordination are provided through local chapters.
 There are currently 13 OCVN chapters around Ohio.
-To get started click on local chapters http://ocvn.osu.edu/local-chapters to find out how to complete a course offered at a local chapter near you.
-If you cannot find a chapter close to you, please contact the state OCVN program coordinator, Anne Baird, at firstname.lastname@example.org
+To get started, click on Find a Chapter for chapter information near you.
+If you cannot find a chapter close to you, please contact the state OCVN program coordinator, Anne Baird, at email@example.com.
+For information on classes scheduled, click on Find a Class.

 After training, OCVN volunteers choose to work with in one of three areas of service: